ibm-cloud-docs/watsonxdata/analyze_optimizer.md

 1. From the navigation menu, select **Configurations** and click the **Query Optimizer Manager** tile.
 The **Query optimizer manager** page opens.
 1. Click **Catalogs** tab.
-2. The **Statistics Jobs** tab provides the list statistical jobs that you created.
+2. The **Statistics Jobs** tab provides the list of statistical jobs that you created.

-The table and the associated schema information will be categorized based on the job status Active , Queued and Completed.
-You can view the logs using the overflow menu.
+   **Active** : Jobs initiated from the Collect Statistics page that is currently in a Running state is listed here.
+At any given time, only one job record will appear in the Active state.
+From the overflow menu, you can :

+      * View log : Select this to view the job log for the active record.

+      * Add to queue : Select this if you want to move the record to queue.

+      * Delete : Select this to delete the record.

+      The log information can include the following job status:

+      NOTRECEIVED: The system did not receive a call with a given task ID.

+      NOTRUN: An error prevented the scheduler from invoking the task’s procedure.

+      UNKNOWN: The task began execution, but the scheduler failed to record the outcome due to an unexpected condition.

+   **Queued** : If multiple jobs are initiated from the Collect Statistics page, only one will remain in the Active state at a time.
+All other jobs will be placed in a queue and listed here.
+From the overflow menu, you can select Remove from queue to remove the record from Queued state to Active state.

+   **Completed** : The jobs that have completed execution gets listed here.
+From the options available in the overflow menu, you can view the log, add the records to queue, or delete the records.